Classical Quechua: Marking of the plurality of participants

 In other cases, number agreement is with the object – i.e., in most cases where the object is not in the 3rd person.

-Since the agreement morphology generally doesn't express the number of the subject and the object at the same time, there is often some ambiguity between numbers: for example, in -wa-...-ŝun-chik, the 3rd person subject acting upon the first person inclusive ('us') may be either 's/he' or 'they'.
+Since the agreement morphology generally does not express the number of the subject and the object at the same time, there is often some ambiguity between numbers: for example, in -wa-...-ŝun-chik, the 3rd person subject acting upon the first person inclusive ('us') may be either 's/he' or 'they'.

 Agreement inflection

-The present tense suffixes designating the person of the subject are as follows (the arrow expresses the relationship between a subject and an object).Anonymous 1614: 8-22 Note that while the object suffixes are shown here for clarity, the tense suffixes (including the present tense zero suffix -∅-) are placed between them and the others.
+The present tense suffixes designating the person of the subject are as follows (the arrow expresses the relationship between a subject and an object).
+Note that while the object suffixes are shown here for clarity, the tense suffixes (including the present tense zero suffix -∅-) are placed between them and the others.

 Examples: kuya-yki 'I/we love you (singular)', kuya-wa-y-ku or kuya-wa-n-ku, 'he loves us' (this corresponds to the difference between Potosí and Cuzco Quechua).

 In the future tense, the patterns signalling agreement are different and the tense and person agreement suffixes sometimes appear to be fused into one morpheme: